r3jay/ConwaysGameOfLife/README.md

 ## 📌 Acknowledgements

-UI layout and button assets were provided by the course instructor (Full Sail University).
-All game logic, features, and enhancements were implemented independently.
+UI layout, button design, and some front-end scaffolding were provided by the course instructor at Full Sail University.

+All backend logic, simulation behavior, state handling, save/load systems, and custom features were designed and implemented independently.

 ## 📝 License